davide-marino00/PBI_DOCS/refac.md

 ```dax
 SUM(vw_Timesheet[SalesAmount])/SUM(vw_Timesheet[Hours])
 ```
-- **DAX Explanation (Generated):** This DAX expression calculates the average hourly rate for sales based on timesheet data.
-Here's a breakdown of what it does:
+- **DAX Explanation (Generated):** The DAX expression you provided calculates the average hourly rate for sales based on timesheet data.
+Here's a breakdown of what it does in simple business terms:

 1. **SUM(vw_Timesheet[SalesAmount])**: This part of the expression adds up all the sales amounts recorded in the timesheet.
-Essentially, it totals the revenue generated from sales.
+Essentially, it totals the revenue generated from sales during a specific period.

 2. **SUM(vw_Timesheet[Hours])**: This part sums up all the hours worked as recorded in the timesheet.
-It totals the time spent on tasks or projects.
+It gives the total number of hours that employees or team members have worked during the same period.

 3. **Division**: The expression then divides the total sales amount by the total hours worked.
-This gives you the average amount of sales generated per hour worked.
+This calculation gives you the average hourly rate, which represents how much revenue is generated for each hour worked.

-In simple terms, this measure calculates how much revenue is earned for each hour of work, providing insight into productivity and efficiency in generating sales.
+In summary, this DAX measure calculates the average revenue earned per hour worked, helping businesses understand their efficiency and productivity in generating sales relative to the time invested.

 **`Msr_Budget`**